Book appointment online or call 07985 918237

 Ovulatory dysfunction can also occur due to a gynaecological disorder.
 It frequently occurs in women with;

-For most of the above mentioned pathologies we can use both acupuncture and Chinese herbal medicine to correct the underlying cause.
+For most of the above mentioned pathologies we can use both Acupuncture and Chinese herbal medicine to correct the underlying cause.
 If I don’t see significant improvement or a pregnancy in a certain amount of time Western treatments such as clomiphene or IVF can be added by a gynaecologist or reproductive specialist.

 The fallopian tubes play an essential role in fertility.
 They catch the egg as it is released by the ovary, then hold and nourish it whilst it fuses with the sperm.
 The embryo is then transported along the tube within 2-3 days, until the raised progesterone prepared a thick uterine lining for the embryo to implant into.